"Around the world lemon juice is one of the most popular drinks because it is healthy, tasty, and low in cost."

 "Good Health to You"

-*Always use organic lemons when possible.
+*Always use organic lemons.

 Links to further your personal research: